captivationsoftware/MomentumX/README.md

 - Bring your own encoding, or use **raw binary** data.
 - Supports **streaming and synchronous** modes for use within a wide variety of use cases.
 - Pairs with other high-performance libraries, such as **numpy** and **scipy**, to support parallel processing of memory-intensive scientific data.
-- Works on all versions of Linux using shared memory via `/dev/shm` with **zero dependencies**, and seamlessly integrates into a **Docker** environment with minimal configuration.
+- Works with **zero dependencies** on most modern versions of Linux using shared memory via `/dev/shm`, and seamlessly integrates into a **Docker** environment with minimal configuration.

 ### License